-Does everyone wonder what return to work will look like?
+Does everyone wonder what return to post-covid workplace will look like?
 The way we work will change once restrictions begin to ease.
 The effects of COVID are going to be felt for a while.
 In such circumstances, expecting a normal return to work scenario is not only far fetched but also impossible.

 As we begin to adapt to our “new normal” there are a few steps that if taken will complement our business goals.

 Lets rewind back to the beginning of the year or even last year when a lot of businesses resisted the work from home model.
 At some workplaces, employees were expected to have a “reason” to work from home.
 There were companies who offered it as an added benefit but didn’t really or completely adopt the model.

 Then came the lockdown and businesses started scrambling to get teams working remotely.
 They didn’t need to just ensure that their teams could work from home quickly and efficiently.
 But also how everyone would remain connected and productive without affecting mental health.